 Getting ready for college isn't all work.
 Find something you really like doing, and then dive into it.
-Maybe you're drawn to sports, student council, music or art.
+You might be drawn to sports, student council, music, or art.
 Join your fellow high school students in an after-school group or club.

 If your family members haven't been to college themselves, they may think they can't help you with college planning.
 That's not true.
 They know you well and can help you make good choices.
 Have your family members work with your teachers and school counselors to get you on the path to college.
 Ask for their advice when choosing a college preparatory class.
 Working with family members is one way to take the guesswork out of how to start preparing for college.

-Get ready for the SAT
+Get Ready for the SAT.

 Want to know why you should be thinking of college?
 Visit College: What It's All About and Why It Matters.